AlexChristensen/SemNetCleaner/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce:**
 - Function error occurred in: [e.g. ,moniker function of textcleaner]

+*Optional (but extremely helpful): Attach data to issue or send data to alexpaulchristensen@gmail.com*

 **R, SemNetCleaner, and SemNetDictionaries versions:**
 - R [e.g. 3.6.3]
 - SemNetCleaner: [e.g. 1.2.0]